 - 60 ECTS of media production courses or equivalent experience.

 - Study participation requires good knowledge of the English language.

 Upon fulfillment of prerequisites, admission may be granted in consideration of the maximum amount of students.

 The Advanced Media Production course provides practical and theoretical workshops in single camera video and post-production.
-The students will explore the working worlds of each key discipline in making films in the new media landscape, with a focus on short form content in various genres.
-Key disciplines that will be covered in this course are the producer, the director, the director of photography, the video editor, the sound designer, and sound editor.
+The students will explore the working worlds of each key discipline in making films in the new media landscape, with a focus on factual short form content.
+Key disciplines that will be covered in this course are the director, the director of photography, the video editor, and the sound designer.

 The course also provides theoretical knowledge of different production methods, and the students will explore storytelling and narratives on various platforms through written and practical work.
 Whether you are working on a commercial, a corporate video, or a documentary, a solid understanding of the applied principles of media production and skills development in editing, storytelling and aesthetic style are required - the course prepares you to apply these in future productions.

 In accordance with the National Qualifications Framework the student will achieve the following learning outcomes after completing the course:

 - has knowledge of technical operations in camera, sound, and post production operations

 - has knowledge of key terms, processes and theories within the process of film and video production and post-production